oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 ### Authentication for Your .NET Chat App

 Authentication is vital in any application, but doubly so when you need to depend on who someone is.
-I used to roll all my own security services, but I don't anymore because there are too many threat verticals and too much for me to care to manage.
-I'd rather delegate that responsibility to another company that can focus solely on those concerns so I can focus entirely on my business.
-I personally like using Okta for this purpose.
-I work with customers with many applications across many languages and vendors; Okta makes it really easy to incorporate all of them into one management pipeline to delegate access to those who need it and shut down access across the entire suite of applications if a bad actor gets a set of credentials.
+Okta makes it really easy to delegate access to those who need it and shut down access across the entire suite of applications if a bad actor gets a set of credentials.

 {% include setup/cli.md type="web" loginRedirectUri="http://localhost:5000/authorization-code/callback" %}